GreySkrene/_Everything/README.md

 This repo will hold the code for my refresher project:
 I am basically going through all my old projects and applying what I learned in a multi-disciplinary website.
 I used AI to help organize all my past projects into sections I can look at each week as a 'refresher' for the different coding languages.
+Notes.txt contains summaries of my past projects I worked on for my CS Major.

 # CS Career Preparation Plan
 - 4h reviewing previous projects